 JPY in the markets

-In May, HSBC warned against thinking that yen-supporting safe-haven flows would soon stop, implying that the yen could have more upside potential in the near term.
+Last year, HSBC warned against thinking that yen-supporting safe-haven flows would soon stop, implying that the yen could have more upside potential in the near term.
 The bank highlighted the “desolation and destruction” (an exaggeration) present in many major economies and currencies.
 “You can never get too high,” the bank’s chief analyst said.

 Sotiabank continue to forecast year-end rates for USD/JPY, AUD/JPY and EUR/JPY of 108, 80 and 130 respectively.